How to Create Fashion Design Sketches for Your Clothing Line

-To get started with your sketch you must use a fashion croquis, which is a figure drawing that you can use to trace your designs.
+To get started with your sketch, you must use a fashion croquis, a figure drawing that you can use to trace your designs.
 Though the word croquis means “sketch” in French, there’s no need to actually sketch the human body from scratch.
-There are plenty of websites like Pret A Template that provide free croquis templates for a variety of body shapes, genders, and ages.
+There are plenty of websites like Pret A Template that provides free croquis templates for various body shapes, genders, and ages.

 Depending on the fit and formality of a particular design, a croquis helps you use the human form to tailor the look of your garment.
 For example, if you’re designing an impeccably fitted dress, a croquis will help you decide where the garment needs to nip it in.
 If you want to design a jumpsuit with multiple zippers, tracing the design on a croquis will help you determine the proper placement.